 4. Notify your insurance company

-You might find it difficult to get money from the trucker’s insurance company and they might delay payment, so your insurer might provide some assistance while your case is pending based on your policy’s coverage.
-Report the accident to your insurance carrier as soon as possible to prevent them from using any kind of delay on your part as a reason to deny your claim.
+You might find it difficult to get money from the trucker’s insurance company, and they might delay payment, so your insurer might provide some assistance while your case is pending based on your policy’s coverage.
+Report the accident to your insurance carrier as soon as possible to prevent them from using any delay on your part as a reason to deny your claim.

 5. Gather evidence at the scene

-If you can safely take photos or videos at the scene, it could be highly beneficial to your case.
+It could benefit your case if you can safely take photos or videos at the scene.
 Don’t try to do this if you’re not physically capable or if the scene isn’t safe or could become unsafe because that would make your injuries much worse.
 Take pictures of:

 • The damaged vehicles